 COSIA has identified Energy from Pressure Letdown as a technology area which could improve the environmental performance of the oil sands.
 COSIA seeks a new technology for capturing energy at a small scale (e.g. 500 KW – 3 MW) when delivering high or medium pressure energy source through pressure let downs.

-COSIA’s member companies are: BP, Canadian Natural, Cenovus, ConocoPhillips, Devon, Imperial, Nexen, Suncor, Syncrude and Teck.
+COSIA’s members companies are: BP, Canadian Natural, Cenovus, ConocoPhillips, Devon, Imperial, Nexen, Suncor, Syncrude and Teck.
 Together, they account for over 90% of oil sands production.

 COSIA’s associate members include governmental, academic and non-governmental organizations, as well as companies from many industry sectors.